timiolofin/timilehinolofinyolemi/README.md

 # timilehinolofinyolemi

 This is a fully responsive personal portfolio website.
 This is my first attempt at this.
 This is responsive for all devices, built using HTML, CSS, and JavaScript.
-It showcases my personal profile as an engineer.
+It showcases my personal profile as a Computer engineer.